Vanishing performance of the parity-encoded quantum approximate optimization algorithm applied to spin-glass models: Tensor-network calculations

 \subsection{Optimized angles for $H_{PE}$}

-Finally, we also show some numerically optimized angles for the Hamiltonian~\eqref{eq:H_PC}, which contains explicit energy penalties for broken constraints.
-For $p=1$, we have found these optimal angles analytically, see Fig.~\ref{fig:angles_C}.
-For $p=2$, we show them in Fig.~\ref{fig:Hist_PC} for the constraint strength $C=3$.
+Finally, we also show some numerically optimized angles that minimize the energy of the Hamiltonian~\eqref{eq:H_PC}, which contains explicit energy penalties for broken constraints.
+For $p=1$, we can find the optimal angles from minimizing Eq.~\eqref{eq:ex_HPE} [see also Fig.~\ref{fig:angles_C}], or find them on an instance-by-instance basis by numerical evaluation.
+Again we use the `L-BFGS-B’ algorithm from \texttt{SciPy} for this with the angle intervals restricted as in Appendix~\ref{app:angle_sym} and random initialization.
+For $p=2$, we show the histograms over the numerically found angles in Fig.~\ref{fig:Hist_PC} for the constraint strength $C=3$.
 Here, we observe that the clusters of optimal angles grow stronger as the problem size increases, and that some finite-size satellite peaks are disappearing.
-In particular, the optimal $\Omega_1$ clearly shifts away from 0 to a non-trivial value.
+In particular, the optimal $\Omega_1$, shown in blue, clearly shifts away from 0 to a non-trivial value.
 This is expected for two reasons.
 First, for larger system sizes the probability of sampling an `easy' problem (with no, or very few frustration) decreases.
 Second, contrary to the spanning-tree cost function Eq.~\eqref{eq:H_ST} for which many two-body terms vanish, the multi-body RCCs do not vanish now.
 This leads to a QAOA circuit that generates entanglement.

 However, in terms of performance in the spanning tree picture, these angles perform on average worse than $N^{-1/2} - N^{-3/2}$ for small $p$.
 We show this in Fig.~\ref{fig:P_ST_encoded} up to $p=3$ for small system sizes.
-For $p=1$, this behavior is expected as the trivial angles are optimal [see Eq.~\eqref{eq:EST_p1}].
+For $p=1$, this behavior is expected as the trivial angles are optimal and lead to $N^{-1/2} - N^{-3/2}$ when maximizing the spanning tree performance [see Eq.~\eqref{eq:EST_p1}].
+However, because we minimized the energy of Eq.~\eqref{eq:H_PC} with $C=3$, we find non-trivial angles that thus lead to a performance lower than $N^{-1/2} - N^{-3/2}$.
 Upon increasing $p$, improvement is guaranteed (see also the previous paragraph).
-However, this result shows that after a shallow number of layers, the state did not satisfy enough constraints, and did not enter in a sufficiently low-energy regime for which the spectra of both Hamiltonians~\eqref{eq:H_PC} and~\eqref{eq:H_ST} become compatible.
+However, we still do not improve on $N^{-1/2} - N^{-3/2}$, even for $p=3$.
+This result shows that after a small number of layers, the state did not satisfy enough constraints, and did not enter in a sufficiently low-energy regime for which the spectra of both Hamiltonians~\eqref{eq:H_PC} and~\eqref{eq:H_ST} become compatible.